MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 1. Open `.fx/configs/azure.parameters.{env}.json` for your current environment.
 2. Add a new property `functionAppName` to the value of parameter `provisionParameters`.
 3. Fill "contosoteamsappapi" as value of `functionAppName`
-4. The final parameter file will looks like following
+4. The final parameter file is shown as following:

     ```json
     {